 Transporting LNG in any container is tremendously risky.
 LNG must remain below minus 260 degrees Fahrenheit or it will regasify, meaning that leaks form invisible, flammable vapor clouds.
-LNG fires burn hotter and more rapidly than oil or gasoline, and can be worsened by water - so much so that first responders are instructed not to extinguish them but rather to evacuate the surrounding area and let the fires burn themselves out.16 A National Academies of Science report described in grim details what a "worst-case" scenario from an LNG tank car spill and fire would entail.
-The scenario included combustible vapors extending 1.5 miles and second-degree burns up to 0.4 miles.17 routes that travel across numerous highways and through densely populated areas.
-To make matters worse, these LNG trains could also share tracks with high-speed passenger trains with a notoriously poor safety record.19
+LNG fires burn hotter and more rapidly than oil or gasoline, and can be worsened by water - so much so that first responders are instructed not to extinguish them but rather to evacuate the surrounding area and let the fires burn themselves out.15 A National Academies of Sciences report described in grim details what a "worst-case" scenario from an LNG tank car spill and fire would entail.
+The scenario included combustible vapors extending 1.5 miles and second-degree burns up to 0.4 miles.16

-Fuel train derailments are disastrous; the 2013 oil train explosion in the small town of Lac-Mégantic, Quebec killed 47 people and flattened the downtown area.18 Frighteningly, due to FEC's unique authorization to carry LNG via rail, an experiment could now be happening on rail
+Fuel train derailments are disastrous; the 2013 oil train explosion in the small town of Lac-Mégantic, Quebec killed 47 people and flattened the downtown area.17 Frighteningly, due to FEC's unique authorization to carry LNG via rail, an experiment could now be happening on rail routes that travel across numerous highways and through densely populated areas.
+To make matters worse, these LNG trains could also share tracks with high-speed passenger trains with a notoriously poor safety record.18